dhruvaray/spa-eye/README.md

 ###Download
 Download from the Mozilla store  : https://addons.mozilla.org/en-US/firefox/addon/Backbone-Eye/

-If Backbone Eye is useful in your work, do show your appreciation and encouragement by starring this repo or giving a review on the Mozilla store!
+If Backbone-Eye is useful in your work, do show your appreciation and encouragement by starring this repo or giving a review on the Mozilla store!

 ### Screenshots
 ![Screenshot](http://dhruvaray.github.io/spa-eye/site/img/composite.gif)